SparksSkywere/servermanager/WIKI.md

 | `steam_credentials` | Encrypted Steam login credentials |

 **Key Features:**
-- **JSON Migration** — If legacy JSON configuration files exist, they are automatically migrated to the database.
+- **JSON Migration** — If legacy JSON configuration files exist, they are automatically migrated to the database using `_flatten_config()` to recursively flatten nested config dicts into typed key-value pairs.
 - **Heartbeat System** — Nodes periodically send heartbeats to update their `last_ping` timestamp, allowing the system to detect offline nodes.
 - **Token Management** — Cluster authentication tokens have expiration dates and can be revoked.
 - **Category Management** — Server categories support custom display ordering with drag-and-drop reordering capability.